-This section introduces the architecture we developed for realizing mobile electronic questionnaires.
+This section introduces the architecture we developed for realizing electronic questionnaires.
 In particular, the latter run on smart mobile devices and interact with a remote process engine.
 This architecture is presented in Section 4.1.
-Since this paper focuses on the requirements, challenges and lessons learned when applying state-of-the-art process management technology to realize electronic questionnaires, we will not describe the architecture of the process management system (and its process engine) in detail; see (Dadam and Reichert, 2009; Reichert et al., 2009) for respective work.
-The general architecture of our electronic questionnaire application is depicted in Figure 6
+Since this paper focuses on the requirements, challenges and lessons learned when applying state-of-the-art process management technology to realize electronic questionnaires, we will not describe the architecture of the remote process management system in detail (see [4, 18] for respective work).
+The general architecture of our electronic questionnaire application is depicted in Figure 6.